quantitative-ecologist/quantitative-ecologist/README.md

 ## About me

+I am a Data scientist at [Nectar Technologies](https://www.nectar.buzz/).

-💻 I’m a PhD candidate in computational ecology at UQAM, member of the [Quebec Center for Biodiversity Science](https://qcbs.ca/) as well as the [Quebec Society for the Biological Study of Behaviour](https://www.sqebc.org/).
+💻 I’m also a PhD candidate in computational ecology at UQAM, member of the [Quebec Center for Biodiversity Science](https://qcbs.ca/) as well as the [Quebec Society for the Biological Study of Behaviour](https://www.sqebc.org/).
 My research focuses on modeling predator-prey interactions 🐃 :arrows_counterclockwise: :tiger2:.

 ## My work